stefan-it/hmByT5/README.md

 # Pretraining

 We pretrain hmByT5 on a v3-32 TPU Pod.
-Details about the training can be found [here](hmbyt5/pretraining.md).
+Details about the training can be found [here](hmbyt5/README.md).

 # Evaluation on Downstream Tasks (NER)

 We use Flair to fine-tune hmByT5 on HIPE-2022 data.
+Details about the fine-tuning can be found [here](bench/README.md).

 # Acknowledgements